chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ## Optional features
 ### Dataset segmenting

-Limits are nearly always mandatory, only limited size datasets are safe to to implement with a default and maximum limit.
-These elements are to be added where possible and relevant.
+Limits are nearly always mandatory, only limited size datasets are safe to to implement without a default and maximum limit.
+These elements are strongly recomended where possible and relevant.
 A second, but no less important, consideration for the client creates requierments such as moblie device limitations and dataset size.

 #### Limits